Shakers: Economics

-Around the time of the American Civil War, the Shakers at Mount Lebanon, New York, increased their production and marketing of Shaker chairs.
+Shaker craftsmen were known for a style of Shaker furniture that was plain in style, durable, and functional.
+Around the time of the Civil War, the Shakers at Mount Lebanon, New York, increased their production and marketing of Shaker chairs.
 They were so successful that several furniture companies produced their own versions of "Shaker" chairs.
 Because of the quality of their craftsmanship, original Shaker furniture is costly.
-Shakers won respect and admiration for their productive farms and orderly communities.
-Their industry brought about many inventions like Babbitt metal, the rotary harrow, the circular saw, the clothespin, the Shaker peg, the flat broom, the wheel-driven washing machine, a machine for setting teeth in textile cards, a threshing machine, metal pens, a new type of fire engine, a machine for matching boards, numerous innovations in waterworks, planing machinery, a hernia truss, silk reeling machinery, small looms for weaving palm leaf, machines for processing broom corn, ball-and-socket tilters for chair legs, and a number of other useful inventions.
-Even prolific Shaker inventors like Tabitha Babbit did not patent their inventions before or after putting them into practice, which has complicated subsequent efforts by 20th century historians to assign priority.
+Shakers gained respect and admiration for their productive farms and orderly communities.

+Their industry brought about many industrial improvements, such as perfecting Babbitt metal, and inventing the rotary harrow, the circular saw, the clothespin, the Shaker peg, the flat broom, the wheel-driven washing machine, a machine for setting teeth in textile cards, a threshing machine, metal pens, a new type of fire engine, a machine for matching boards, numerous innovations in waterworks, planing machinery, a hernia truss, silk reeling machinery, small looms for weaving palm leaf, machines for processing broom corn, ball-and-socket tilters for chair legs, and a number of other useful inventions.
+Even prolific Shaker inventors like Tabitha Babbit did not patent their inventions before or after putting them into practice, which has complicated subsequent efforts by 20th-century historians to assign priority.

-Shakers were the first large producers of medicinal herbs in the United States, and pioneers in the sale of seeds in paper packets.
+Shakers were the first large producers of medicinal herbs in the United States and pioneers in the sale of seeds in paper packets.
 Brethren grew the crops, but sisters picked, sorted, and packaged their products for sale, so those industries were built on a foundation of women's labor in the Shaker partnership between the sexes.